 While a single slice of marble as a kitchen countertop or bathroom vanity can cost a pretty penny, securing a single square of porcelain floor tile for a luxe-looking living room DIY leans much more wallet-friendly.
 Here, the crafters at Foxtail and Moss affixed this opulent material to three legs of copper pipe and caps to create an industrial-chic stand.

 4. OUT ON A LIMB

 Not restricted to available floor space, this natural beauty from Brepurposed fits just about anywhere throughout the home!
 Simply affix a curved bracket meant for hanging flowering baskets to any wall; this time, instead of stringing up a standard woven planter, thread a couple of suede strips through the holes in a raw wood slice and hang the project to serve as your in-air plant stand.

 5. NO CUT CORNERS

 We all have those awkward, empty corners.
-Fortunately, a skinny stand design from the Crafty Sisters can fill blank spaces with a fresh crop of foliage.
+Fortunately, a skinny DIY plant stand design from the Crafty Sisters can fill blank spaces with a fresh crop of foliage.
 And while ornamental around the edges, its simple construction consists of only medium-density fiberboard, chair molding, and planks of 2×2 and 1×2 lumber.
 Just remember that where you place the project after completion will determine which plants thrive; shade-loving plants will do fine along interior walls, while sun-loving sprouts should sit closer to the windows.